BBC: Revenue

-The principal means of funding the BBC is through the television licence, costing £154.50 per year per household since April 2019.
+The principal means of funding the BBC is through the television licence, costing £169.50 per year per household as of April 2024.
 Such a licence is required to legally receive broadcast television across the UK, the Channel Islands and the Isle of Man.
 No licence is required to own a television used for other means, or for sound only radio sets (though a separate licence for these was also required for non-TV households until 1971).
 The cost of a television licence is set by the government and enforced by the criminal law.
-A discount is available for households with only black-and-white television sets.
-A 50% discount is also offered to people who are registered blind or severely visually impaired, and the licence is completely free for any household containing anyone aged 75 or over.
-However, from August 2020, the licence fee will only be waived if over 75 and receiving pension credit.
+A 50% discount is offered to people who are registered blind or severely visually impaired, and the licence is completely free for any household containing anyone aged 75 or over and receiving pension credit.

 The BBC pursues its licence fee collection and enforcement under the trading name "TV Licensing".
 The revenue is collected privately by Capita, an outside agency, and is paid into the central government Consolidated Fund, a process defined in the Communications Act 2003.
 Funds are then allocated by the Department for Culture, Media and Sport (DCMS) and the Treasury and approved by Parliament via legislation.
 Additional revenues are paid by the Department for Work and Pensions to compensate for subsidised licences for eligible over-75-year-olds.

 The licence fee is classified as a tax, and its evasion is a criminal offence.
 Since 1991, collection and enforcement of the licence fee has been the responsibility of the BBC in its role as TV Licensing Authority.
 The BBC carries out surveillance (mostly using subcontractors) on properties (under the auspices of the Regulation of Investigatory Powers Act 2000) and may conduct searches of a property using a search warrant.
 According to TV Licensing, 216,900 people in the UK were caught watching TV without a licence in 2018/19.
 Licence fee evasion makes up around one-tenth of all cases prosecuted in magistrates' courts, representing 0.3% of court time.

 Income from commercial enterprises and from overseas sales of its catalogue of programmes has substantially increased over recent years, with BBC Worldwide contributing some £243 million to the BBC's core public service business.

 According to the BBC's 2018/19 Annual Report, its total income was £4.889 billion a decrease from £5.062 billion in 2017/18 – partly owing to a 3.7% phased reduction in government funding for free over-75s TV licences, which can be broken down as follows: